DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 ### Constitutional perturbations through critique and revisions
-The LLM used to perturb the prompts is OpenAi's [gpt-4o-mini](https://platform.openai.com/docs/models#gpt-4o-mini).[^gpt40] The prompt templates use to perturb the initial prompts using a critique and revision step is given below.[^langchain]
+The LLM used to perturb the prompts is OpenAi's [gpt-4o-mini](https://platform.openai.com/docs/models#gpt-4o-mini).[^gpt40] The prompt templates used to perturb the initial prompts using a critique and revision step are given below.[^langchain]

-[^gpt40]: Note that gpt-40-mini is an "aligned" model that, by its nature, should produce text that have high reward values.
-See limitations section for more details.
+[^gpt40]: Note that GPT-40-mini is an "aligned" model that, by its nature, should produce text that has high reward values.
+See the limitations section for more details.
-[^langchain]: The LangGraph code to do this is based on https://python.langchain.com/docs/versions/migrating_chains/constitutional_chain/.
+[^langchain]: The LangGraph code is based on https://python.langchain.com/docs/versions/migrating_chains/constitutional_chain/.